kean/Nuke/README.md

 # Design<a name="h_design"></a>

 Nuke is designed to support [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
-It provides a set of protocols which can be used to customize image loading pipeline:
+It provides a set of protocols, which can be used to customize image loading pipeline:

 |Protocol|Description|
 |--------|-----------|